fbpx

 • Spiritually, a teen is scrupulous, constantly worried that God is angry or disappointed in them for real or perceived failures.

-• Your son or daughter is constantly worried that their friends don’t really like them.
+• Your son or daughter constantly worries that their friends don’t like them.

 Excellence vs. Perfection